The Function of a Paragraph

 Begin your introduction by writing a general overview about your topic or subject.
 From this, you should then progress to a more specific and clear statement concerning your main argument or point, otherwise known as a thesis statement.
 Essays often start with an “attention grabber,” which is usually a surprising statistic, a challenge, or an interesting story to get the attention of readers.
-In one or two sentences at most, your thesis should say what your main argument or point is and, in brief terms, what the paragraphs in the main body will cover.
+In one or two sentences at most, your thesis should state your main argument or point and, in brief terms, outline what the paragraphs in the main body will cover.

 Top 10 writers